 4.3 Suspension and Revocation

-ISRG may immediately suspend Your Certificate if any party notifies ISRG that Your Certificate is invalid or has been compromised.
-ISRG will determine, in its sole discretion, whether to revoke Your Certificate or restore it to valid status.
+You acknowledge and accept that ISRG may immediately suspend Your Certificate if any party notifies ISRG that Your Certificate is invalid or has been compromised.
+ISRG will determine, in its sole discretion, whether to revoke Your Certificate.
 If You or Your agent requests that Your Certificate be revoked, ISRG will revoke Your Certificate and update the Repository as soon as practical.
 If a request for revocation is signed by your Private Key, then ISRG will automatically deem the request to be valid.

-ISRG may also, without advance notice, revoke Your Certificate if ISRG determines, in its sole discretion, that: (i) Your Certificate was not properly issued or was obtained through misrepresentation, concealment, or fraud; (ii) Your Certificate has become, or appears to have become, unreliable; (iii) the security of the Private Key corresponding to Your Certificate has been or may be stolen, lost, or otherwise compromised, or subject to unauthorized use; (iv) any information in Your registration with ISRG or Your request for a Let’s Encrypt Certificate has changed or has become false or misleading; (v) You have violated any applicable law, agreement or other obligation; (vi) You request revocation; (vii) ISRG is legally required to revoke Your Certificate pursuant to a valid court order issued by a court of competent jurisdiction; (viii) this Agreement has terminated; or (iv) there are other reasonable and lawful grounds for revocation.
+You also acknowledge and accept that ISRG may, without advance notice, immediately revoke Your Certificate if ISRG determines, in its sole discretion, that: (i) Your Certificate was not properly issued or was obtained through misrepresentation, concealment, or fraud; (ii) Your Certificate has become, or appears to have become, unreliable; (iii) the security of the Private Key corresponding to Your Certificate has been or may be stolen, lost, or otherwise compromised, or subject to unauthorized use; (iv) any information in Your registration with ISRG or Your request for a Let’s Encrypt Certificate has changed or has become false or misleading; (v) You have violated any applicable law, agreement (including this Agreement), or other obligation; (vi) Your Certificate is being used, or has been used, to enable any criminal activity (such as phishing attacks, fraud or the distribution of malware); (vii) Your Certificate is being used, or has been used, to intercept the traffic of others; (viii) You request revocation; (ix) ISRG is legally required to revoke Your Certificate pursuant to a valid court order issued by a court of competent jurisdiction; (x) this Agreement has terminated; or (xi) there are other reasonable and lawful grounds for revocation.
 ISRG will provide notice of revocation via email to the email address of record.

 4.4 Important Disclaimer of Warranties and Limitation of Liability

-Let’s Encrypt Certificates and Services are provided “AS-IS.”

-ISRG disclaims any and all warranties of any type, whether express or implied, including and without limitation any implied warranty of title, non-infringement, merchantability, or fitness for a particular purpose, in connection with any ISRG service or Let’s Encrypt Certificate.
+Except as expressly set forth in isrg’s certificate policy and certificate practice statement, Let’s Encrypt Certificates and Services are provided “AS-IS” AND ISRG disclaims any and all warranties of any type, whether express or implied, including and without limitation any implied warranty of title, non-infringement, merchantability, or fitness for a particular purpose, in connection with any ISRG service or Let’s Encrypt Certificate.

 Because Let’s Encrypt Certificates are issued free-of-charge as a public service, ISRG cannot accept any liability for any loss, harm, claim, or attorney’s fees in connection with such certificates.
 Accordingly, you agree that ISRG will not be liable for any damages, attorney’s fees, or recovery, regardless of whether such damages are direct, consequential, indirect, incidental, special, exemplary, punitive, or compensatory, even if ISRG has been advised of the possibility of such damages.
 This Limitation on Liability applies irrespective of the theory of liability, i.e., whether the theory of liability is based upon contract, warranty, indemnification, contribution, tort, equity, statute or regulation, common law, or any other source of law, standard of care, category of claim, notion of fault or responsibility, or theory of recovery.
 The parties agree that this disclaimer is intended to be CONSTRUED to the fullest extent allowed by applicable law.